qingtingg/effective-palm-tree/readme.txt

-git is a version control system test merge --on--off（dev）
+﻿git is a version control system test merge --on--off（dev）

+0531修改  -1